Is fasting good for you?

 Hunger and friends

-Understandably, when you first start a fasting protocol, one of the things you’ll experience is hunger.
+Understandably, when you first start a fasting schedule, one of the things you’ll experience is hunger.

 You’ll also be on a first-name basis with tiredness and grouchiness.
 Maybe a headache or two will drop by.
 You might not sleep as soundly for a little while.
 Your energy might tank.